 (I know from experience, as I’ve spent a weekend at my friends’ empty house—while they were camping—to focus on writing, and all I had to do was check on their cat and chickens.)

-If you’re leaving your fur babies at home and have a pet-sitter coming every day to care for them, adding a few houseplants to the list is usually not a problem (and often included with other services like bringing in your mail).
+If you’re leaving your fur babies at home and have a pet-sitter coming every day to care for them, adding a few houseplants or potted plants to the list is usually not a problem (and often included with other services like bringing in your mail).

-Make sure the sitter knows how to shut off the water in case of an emergency.
-(I’ve had a pipe burst in my yard, one week into a four-week vacation!
+Pro tip: Make sure the sitter knows how to shut off the water in case of an emergency.
+(One time I had a pipe burst in my yard, one week into a four-week vacation!
 Could’ve been serious buzzkill but the garden was saved and the pipe was repaired with only a couple of phone calls.)

 Check the weather and plan accordingly.